deathbeds/pidgy/docs/best-practices.md

 >
 > > - [Donald Knuth] _[Literate Programming]_

-The list below describes some best practices learned while designing `pidgy`.
+The following best practices for literate programming have emerged while desigined `pidgy`.

+## List of best practices

 - Restart and run all or it didn't happen.